-Complete and submit the forms by mail with original supporting financial documentation.
-Faxes, scans and emails are not accepted.
-When OIE receives the forms we will confirm your approval to return with the department and process the I-20.
+Complete and submit the e-Form with original supporting financial documentation.
+When OIE receives submission of the e-Form, we will confirm your approval to return with the department and process the I-20.

 All students who are returning from a leave of absence are required to complete an immigration check-in.
 This is required by the Department of Homeland Security to register your arrival at Carnegie Mellon.

 You will be required to complete an immigration check-in with OIE.
 Follow instructions in the email you will receive from OIE to complete this mandatory check-in process.

 Finding a nice place to live is important and can be one of the most stressful parts of moving to a new city.
 First-year undergraduates are required to live in a Carnegie Mellon residence hall.
 You will receive details from Housing Services in the Fat Letter.